Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Introduction

-As a crucial component of NTN, near-space information networks (NSIN) are a new regime of situational awareness, processing, and serving networks composed of high-altitude platforms (HAPs, including aircraft, airships, and balloons), high-altitude unmanned aerial vehicles (HAUAVs), and low-altitude unmanned aerial vehicles (LAUAVs).
-Compared with traditional space networks, NSIN have some unique advantages in terms of deployment flexibility and agility, deployment and operation cost, responsiveness, transmission latency, and responsiveness.
-HAPs in NSIN, deployed at an altitude ranging from 17 km to 25 km, have the ability to extend the communication coverage quickly and provide wide-area communication services.
-The unmanned aerial vehicles (UAVs) in NSIN, deployed at a relatively low altitude ranging from several meters to thousands of meters, can achieve service enhancements in critical areas.
-Further, NSIN have the ability to overwhelm TN in terms of quick response to flash crowd traffic, providing coverage in unserved or underserved areas cost-effectively, and being resilient to natural and man-made disasters.
-Summarily, NSIN have some outstanding advantages in achieving wide-area and three-dimensional (3-D) coverage as well as local on-demand service enhancement.
+\IEEEPARstart{R}{ecent} advances in manufacturing, materials, communications, electronics, and control techniques have witnessed an unprecedented increase in the application of various types of non-terrestrial platforms in the military and civil fields.
+In the wireless communication research field, non-terrestrial networks ({NTNs}) have been included as a part of the third generation partnership project (3GPP) Rel-17 specifications. {3GPP Rel-18 aims to standardize the integration of NSINs into the terrestrial networks (TNs).
+By ensuring interoperability and efficient integration, 3GPP focuses on unlocking the full potential of NTN components in enhancing connectivity and extending the capabilities of the fifth-generation of mobile communication systems (5G) ecosystem \cite{NR20223GPP}.} Additionally, the {integrated} networks of {NTNs} and {TNs} have been globally considered a promising proposal for the sixth-generation of mobile communication systems (6G) \cite{DBLP:journals/chinaf/YouWHGZWHZJWZSW21}. {3GPP Rel-19 further discussed the topics of NTN evolution for new radio (NR) and internet of things (IoT).} As a crucial component of NTNs, near-space information networks (NSINs) are a new regime of situational awareness, processing, and serving networks composed of high-altitude platforms (HAPs, including aircraft, airships, and balloons), high-altitude unmanned aerial vehicles (HAUAVs), and low-altitude unmanned aerial vehicles (LAUAVs).
+Compared with space networks, NSINs have some unique advantages in terms of deployment flexibility and agility, deployment and operation cost, transmission latency, and responsiveness.
+HAPs in NSINs, deployed at an altitude ranging from 17 km to 25 km, have the ability to extend the communication coverage quickly and provide wide-area communication services.
+The unmanned aerial vehicles (UAVs) in NSINs, deployed at a relatively low altitude ranging from several meters to thousands of meters, can achieve service enhancements in critical areas.
+Further, NSINs overwhelm TNs in terms of quick response to flash crowd traffic, providing coverage in unserved or underserved areas cost-effectively, and being resilient to natural and man-made disasters.
+Summarily, NSINs have some outstanding advantages in achieving wide-area and three-dimensional (3-D) coverage as well as local on-demand service enhancement.